-Straight-line depreciation method is the simplest method for calculating an asset’s loss of value or in other words depreciation over a period of time.
+The straight-line depreciation method is the simplest method for calculating an asset’s loss of value or, in other words, depreciation over a period of time.
 This method is helpful in bookkeeping as it helps in spreading the cost of an asset evenly over the useful life of the asset.
 This method is also useful in calculating the income tax deductions, but only for some assets such as patents and software.

-This method is very useful in case of the assets where the useful life and the residual value are easy to calculate accurately.
-However, in cases wherein initial years the cost of repairs is low and will increase in the following years, the straight-line method will increase the charge on profit.
+This method is very useful in the case of the assets where the useful life and the residual value are easy to calculate accurately.
+However, in cases wherein the initial years, the cost of repairs is low and will increase in the following years, the straight-line method will increase the charge on profit.

-Also, to apply this method, the period for which the asset is under use need to be considered.
-Example, when an asset is under use for 3 months in a year, then the depreciation charge will be only for 3 months.
-But, in case of the income tax purposes, if the asset is in use for more than 180 days, the depreciation charge will be of the full year.
+Also, to apply this method, the period for which the asset is underuse need to be considered.
+For example, when an asset is under use for 3 months in a year, then the depreciation charge will be only for 3 months.
+But, in the case of income tax purposes, if the asset is in use for more than 180 days, the depreciation charge will be for the full year.

 Uses of Straight Line Method

-There is two reasons for the use of straight-line depreciation method :
+There are two reasons for the use of the straight-line depreciation method :

 The businesses may record the depreciation in their books.
 If the business is using the cash basis accounting method, then they do not need to depreciate the assets in their books for accounting purposes.
-But, they still have to calculate the depreciation for the tax deduction purposes.
-However, when the business purchases an expensive asset and does not record the depreciation in the books, the financial statement of the business may not reflect the performance of the business accurately.
+But, they still have to calculate the depreciation for tax deduction purposes.
+However, when the business purchases an expensive asset and does not record the depreciation in the books, the business’s financial statement may not accurately reflect the performance of the business.
 Therefore, many businesses maintain two sets of books.